 And by “entire experience,” we mean how you interact with customers from beginning to end, including pre- and post-purchase contact.

 The purpose of customer experience mapping is to go through each step in the customer journey, and at each of those steps, identify how they feel, their needs, the actions needed to meet those needs, how they make decisions, the questions they might have and how you respond to it all.

-All departments can then use the insight to meet user needs, answer their questions, and create a frictionless experience that pushes them through to the next step.
-Design and marketing teams can optimize designs and marketing copy to fit user flows.
+All departments can then use the insight to meet customer needs, answer their questions, and create a frictionless experience that pushes them through to the next step.
+Design and marketing teams can optimize designs and marketing copy to fit customer flows.

 But there are three musts behind every customer journey map.

 A customer journey map is, above all else, about how the user or lead perceives your business and navigates your products.
 Not your design team.
 Not you.
 The user.

 There can always be a disconnect between how you view yourself and how users view you.
 It does no good to base action on the former.
 Sometimes, a user experience map can even be the key to uncovering these discrepancies.